steemit/devportal-tutorials-js/tutorials/12_edit_content_patching/README.md

 # Purpose

-**How to edit a Post** by demonstrating the typical process of editing content and then using the broadcast operation.
-Resubmitting content again and again creates redundant copy of the data and it is waste of resources, storage on blockchain.
+**How to edit a Post** by demonstrating the typical process of editing content that has been previously posted on the blockchain.
+Instead of replacing the entire body of the post, the Steem blockchain offers an alternative strategy.

-We will focus on properly patching the content followed by broadcasting the transaction with a `demo` account.
+In this tutorial, we will focus on properly patching existing content and then broadcasting the patch with a `demo` account on a testnet.

 ## Description

 We are using the `broadcast.comment` function provided by `dsteem` which generates, signs, and broadcast the transaction to the network.
 On the Steem platform, posts and comments are all internally stored as a `comment` object, differentiated by whether or not a `parent_author` exists.
-When there is no `parent_author`, the it's a post, when there is, it's a comment.
-When editing post, we need to make sure that we don't resubmit same post over and over again, which will spam the network and adds additional weight.
-Instead we use package called: `diff-match-patch` package helps to patch old content with new one and saving up a lot of storage on Steem platform.
+When there is no `parent_author`, it's a post, when there is, it's a comment.
+When editing a post, we need to make sure that we don't resubmit the same post over and over again, which will spam the network and adds additional cost to operate the platform.
+Instead we will use a package called `diff-match-patch`, which allows us to only apply changes and save resources on the Steem platform.

 ## Tutorial steps

-As usual, we have a `public/app.js` file which holds the Javascript segment of the tutorial.
-In the first few lines we define the configured library and packages:
+As usual, we have a file called `public/app.js`, which holds the Javascript segment of the tutorial.
+In the first few lines, we have defined the configured library and packages:

 ```javascript
 const dsteem = require('dsteem');